The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Haze and clouds in the phase curve and eclipse data

 K12 do not include the condensates in their modelling and discussion of the eclipse and phase curve data.
 The reason, presumably, is that the emission spectrum probes deeper regions of the atmosphere than the transmission spectrum (by a factor $\sim$ 50, because of the grazing geometry), and that they assume that the haze layer forming the transmission spectrum in the visible is confined to a high altitude and transparent in the infrared.
 However, the transmission spectrum data presented in this paper suggests that the haze extends over more than a factor 100 in pressure, and that it may be a source of opacity in the infrared as well.

 The first-order effect of dust/haze/clouds is to move the contribution functions and effective photosphere at all wavelengths to higher altitudes (lower pressure).
 Based on the transmission spectrum, we can expect this to be stronger at shorter wavelengths.
-Haze does not suppress atmospheric features in the emission spectrum entirely, but reduces their amplitude, because scattering increases the optical path for a given pressure difference.
-This is well studied in the spectrum of L-type brown dwarfs.
+Haze does not suppress atmospheric features in the emission spectrum entirely, but can reduce their amplitude, because scattering increases the optical path for a given pressure difference.
 By moving the photosphere to lower pressures, haze and clouds will also tend to reduce the timescale of heat loss from the atmosphere.
 In a hot Jupiter, this will tend to decrease the efficiency of the dayside-to-nightside heat redistribution, which can be observed as an increased day-night temperature contrast and decreased eastward drift of the hottest point in the atmosphere.

 Four possible signatures of the presence of dust in the eclipse and phase curve information for HD 189733b are listed below.
 A comparison of the capacity of the ``clear'' and ``dusty'' scenarios to account for the observations is summarised in Table~\ref{compare}.